jsguides

 </tab-panel>

-Styles inside shadow DOM are scoped.
-Use CSS custom properties to let external styles bleed in:
+Styles inside shadow DOM are scoped and do not leak out.
+Use CSS custom properties to let external styles cross the shadow boundary:

 this.shadowRoot.innerHTML = `